Shahida Ahmed

 Shahida Ahmed is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life and education

 She was born on 6 February 1961 in Rawalpindi, Pakistan.

-He has received a degree of Bachelor of Science.
+She has received a degree of Bachelor of Science.

 Political career

 She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women in the 2018 Pakistani general election.